FOR IMMEDIATE RELEASE

 Start-up receives $400,000 from tech incubator and angel investors

-With ClearView Social, one person in the firm (likely the chief marketer) will create a queue of content to be shared in an email template.
+With Clearview Social, one person in the firm (likely the chief marketer) will create a queue of content to be shared in an email template.
 When attorneys receive the email, they will click a link, which will automatically launch the software.
 There they’ll find a pre-populated box with the content and links to share via various social media platforms.
-Twitter and LinkedIn are integrated in the tool, allowing attorneys to share on those networks without leaving the ClearView Social application.
+Twitter and LinkedIn are integrated into the tool, allowing attorneys to share on those networks without leaving the Clearview Social application.